nanotart/README/README.md

 Hi everybody, 👋

 My name is Sedong Hwang and I am a current junior at Brown University.
 I love solving complex algorithmic problems, experimenting with frontend web development, and building tools.
-Down below is more information about me!
+Down below is more information about me:

-- 🎯 Working on several side projects!
+- 🎯 Working on several side projects
 - 🌱 Looking for a summer 2023 internship in small startups or established companies :)
 - 📚 Currently reading 1 book/week
 - 😄 Pronouns: he/him